OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   Examples:

   - [Transferability blocking](https://arxiv.org/pdf/1703.04318.pdf).
-The true defense mechanism against blackbox attacks is to obstruct the transferability of the adversarial samples.
+The true defense mechanism against closed box attacks is to obstruct the transferability of the adversarial samples.
 The transferability enables the usage of adversarial samples in different models trained on different datasets.
 Null labeling is a procedure that blocks transferability, by introducing null labels into the training dataset, and trains the model to discard the adversarial samples as null labeled data.
 TODO: Clarify
   - TODO: DEFENSE-GAN
   - Local intrinsic dimensionality
   - TODO: (weight)Bagging - see Annex C in ENISA 2021